 Six months (180 days) is a bit of a dividing line for U.S. residents who've been outside the country.
 Once you've been gone that long, the law regards you as an applicant seeking admission to the U.S. (under I.N.A. § 101(a)(13)(C)).
 Someone seeking admission is basically treated as a newcomer.

-When you got your green card, for instance, you were an applicant for admission, and likely had to overcome all the grounds of inadmissibility concerning things like health, likelihood of becoming a public charge (reliant on need-based government assistance), and security matters (such as whether you had any record of committing crimes or acts of terrorism).
+When you got your green card, for instance, you were an applicant for admission, and likely had to overcome all the grounds of inadmissibility concerning things like communicable diseases, your likelihood of becoming a public charge (reliant on need-based government assistance), and security matters (such as whether you had any record of committing crimes or acts of terrorism).
 Some of these you might have received a waiver for, such as past unlawful presence in the United States.

 Another concern to be aware of is that even if you return to the U.S. just before 180 days is up, U.S. border officials are always free to decide that you meant to make your home elsewhere; that is, abandoned your U.S. residence.
 To prove otherwise, bring copies of documents showing that the U.S. is still your home base.
 Examples include copies of U.S. tax returns, a home lease or mortgage, evidence of employment, and so on.
 Also bring written evidence of your reasons for not traveling back to the U.S. earlier, such as doctor's statements or copies of notifications that your flights were canceled.

 That means a visit that was meant to end after certain things were accomplished, during which you maintained ties with the U.S. and always intended to resume permanent residency, except that you met with circumstances beyond your control.
 A pandemic could certainly qualify as a circumstance beyond one's control, but you still need to prove all the above things.

 Another option, if the expiration date on your green card itself hasn't yet passed and you are currently healthy, is to travel to the U.S. and argue your case at the port of entry.

 Planning to apply for U.S. citizenship?
 Assuming you successfully make it back to the U.S., your long absence could create setbacks to your eligibility, perhaps necessitating that you wait longer to apply.
-That's because the naturalization eligibility requirements include some that concern one's physical presence in the United States.
+That's because the naturalization eligibility requirements include some that focus on one's physical presence in the United States.
 See How Absences From the U.S. Affect Eligibility for U.S. Citizenship for more information.